bobalob/Azure-VM-HybridUse/README.md

 __WARNING__ - The Set-AzureRmVmLicenseType.PS1 script has to __destroy__ your existing VM and recreate a new VM based on the old machine spec. __DO NOT__ use this on a machine that you have not backed up.

+You should check your boot diagnostic account on the VM.
+If it is ZRS somehow, the script won't be able to recreate your VM.

 Should now work with Managed Disk VMs.

 ## Instructions